Bank Employee's Association oppose merger of Bank of Baroda, Vijaya Bank and Dena Bank

 According to the association, the SBI has gone into loss for the first time in 200 years after the merger.
 Total bad loans of five SBI associate banks as on 31/3/2017 was around Rs 65,000 Crore and that of SBI at RS 1,12,000 Crore, that id total of Rs.
 1,77,000 Crore.
 Now, in 2018, the total bad loans of ABI has increased to Rs.
 2,25,000 Crore.

 The merger of these three banks is nothing but camouflaging the crisis of bad loans staring at the banking sector.
-The merger will not help recovery of bad loans of these three banks, that is Rs 85,000 Crore.
+The merger will not help the recovery of bad loans of these three banks, that is Rs 85,000 Crore.